dansmyers/AI/3-Local_Search/Projects/1-Questions.md

 Suppose you’re considering the last item, the 13.
 There are three possibilities:

-13 by itself is the target.
+- 13 by itself is the target.
 You can return True immediately.

-13 is not the target but is included in the sum.
-In this case, you need to check the other items to see if you can find a subset that adds to T - 13.
+- 13 is not the target but is included in the sum.
+In this case, you need to check the other items to see if you can find a subset that adds to *T* - 13.

-13 is not included in the sum.
-In this case, check the other items for a sum of T.
+- 13 is not included in the sum.
+In this case, check the other items for a sum of *T*.

-Use these ideas to write down the recursive relationship and base cases, then work out a bottom-up strategy for solving the problem.
+Use these ideas to write down the recursive relationship and base cases, then work out a bottom-up strategy (in pseudcode) for solving the problem.

+## Edit distance

+### Practice

+Use the edit distance algorithm to find the distance between `network` and `worth`.

+### Keyboard distance

+A standard variation on the basic edit distance is to make costs non-uniform, so that “easy” edits are cheaper than “hard” ones.
+Think about typed text: errors caused by hitting an adjacent key are common, like “live” instead of “love”, so maybe they should be penalized less than random key substitutions.

+Modify the bottom-up pseudocode method to change the distance calculations as follows:

+- Changing between cases (like “a” to “A”) costs only .5

+- Changing to an adjacent character costs 1

+- Changing to a non-adjacent character costs 2

+- Deleting to match an adjacent character costs only 1 (it’s common to hit other keys next to the one you meant to type)

+- Deleting to match non-adjacent characters costs 2

+- Inserts cost 3

+Assume you have a function called `adjacent` that takes two characters and returns True if they’re considered adjacent on the keyboard and False otherwise.

+Once you have the pseudcoode, work with Claude to implement the keyboard-aware distance function and try it out on some practice strings to verify that it works correctly.